Leafwing-Studios/Emergence/design/src/high-level/mechanical-translation.md

   - lossy conversions: energy and water will commonly be lost during resource transformations
   - resource upkeep: energy and water will commonly be lost to keep things alive
   - guided evolution: research analogue used to modify and enhance existing species
-  - assimilation: research analogue used to add new species to the colony
+  - domestication: research analogue used to add new species to the colony
   - hive mind: research analogue, used to unlock new features in the lab
   - ???: some kind of final goal to work towards building